 This course introduces the student to aircraft reciprocating engine maintenance including troubleshooting, inspections and repairs to both engines and the systems used to operate the engine.
 It will also introduce the student to correct servicing and operation of the basic functions of the lubrication system and components, as well as the specific lubricants essential for safe reciprocating engine operation.
 They will gain an understanding of the ignition and starting requirements for reciprocating engine systems, and discusses the many different aspects of reciprocating engine ignition and starting systems.
 They will be introduced to reciprocating engines carburetion and fuel injection systems and the methods and equipment used to deliver aviation fuel to the engine fuel metering systems.
 The course also describes the different components and subsystems used to supply fuel to the engine and demonstrates the various methods used to supply an adequate amount of clean air to the engine.
 The students learn how air induction systems direct air to the engine and how to prevent induction system icing.
-They will also learn the various methods used to turbocharge or supercharge a piston engine. the importance of the cooling systems for reciprocating engines.
-They will learn the different methods used to control the heating and cooling of aircraft piston engines and the gases away from the aircraft.
+They will also learn the various methods used to turbocharge or supercharge a piston engine.

+The importance of the cooling systems for reciprocating engines.
+They will learn the different methods used to control the heating and cooling of aircraft piston engines and the proper procedures employed to maintain cooling systems.
+They will also be educated in the dangers of exhaust gases and to the systems and methods used to properly direct damaging exhaust gases away from the aircraft.